-For building services and information,see contact box.
+For building services and information, see contacts elsewhere on this page.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking and Transportation

 The building is located near public transportation and has a connected parking structure for federal employees.

 The Bricker Federal Building contains offices for the Internal Revenue Service, Department of Housing and Urban Development, Department of Agriculture, Social Security Administration and U.S. Senator Sherrod Brown.

 Building Efficiency Efforts

 The Bricker Federal Building uses many sustainable practices.
 Through 2017 the building has reduced energy use by 24% and water use by more than 25% from its 2003 baselines.
 The property management staff has implemented action plans, cutting-edge equipment, contractor monitoring and tenant engagement to divert 64% of waste from landfills last year.
 Tenants participate in quarterly recycling drives, and the building's service contractors use green cleaning products and other new methods for reducing water and energy use.